turingschool/career-development-curriculum-site/module-5/index.md

 Refer to these Turing Professional Development Resources on cover letters [here](https://careerdev.turing.edu/resources/cover_letter_resources)

 ### Receive an offer?
-Message Lex (@lex) and Allison Reu Singer (@allison_reu_singer) on Slack to let them know!
-The Turing Career Dev Team is happy to help you navigate the offer and negotiations process.
+The Turing Career Specialists and Instructors are happy to help you navigate the offer and negotiations process - reach out to whoever you feel comfortable to.
 You can also check out [these resources on negotiations](https://careerdev.turing.edu/resources/negotiations)

-## You can schedule one-on-one coaching sessions with the New Graduate Services Career Specialist, Lex Stewart (@lex on Slack), using the link in their Slack bio.